-In accordance with the Framework Resolution, our Compensation Committee and the Board each approved, in meetings held in March 2018, the purchase of a D&O liability insurance policy which complies with the requirements of the Framework Resolution and also approved the inclusion of Messrs.
-Michael Federmann and David Federmann (who may each be considered a direct or indirect controlling shareholder of the Company), and our CEO, in the coverage of such policy.
-As of March 15, 2018, the D&O policy's limit of liability was \$100 million and the annual premium was \$400,000.
+In respective meetings held on January 28, 2019, our Compensation Committee and our Board approved the purchase of a D&O liability insurance policy which complies with the provisions of our Compensation Policy and further approved the inclusion therein of Michael Federmann and David Federmann (who may be considered direct or indirect controlling shareholders of the Company) and of Bezhalel Machlis, our President and CEO, in accordance with the requirements of the Israeli Companies Regulations (Relief from Related Parties' Transactions), 5760-2000.
+As of March 15, 2019, the D&O policy's limit of liability was \$100 million, and the annual premium was \$488,650.